WeblateOrg/weblate/docs/admin/install.rst

 .. hint::

-   If you don't want to make Weblate user a superuser in PostgreSQL, you can omit that.
+   If you don't want to make the Weblate user a superuser in PostgreSQL, you can omit that.
 In that case you will have to perform some of the migration steps manually as a PostgreSQL superuser: